 Regaining the UK's global leadership on development is a key part of our plan to reconnect with our allies and partners.
 Labour will strengthen international development work within the Foreign, Commonwealth & Development Office.
-We will renew expertise and focus, especially in priority areas such as supporting economic transformation, tackling unsustainable debt, empowering women and girls, supporting conflict prevention, and unlocking climate finance.
+We will renew expertise and focus, especially in priority areas such as supporting economic transformation, tackling We are committed to recognising a Palestinian state as a contribution to a renewed peace process which results in a two-state solution with a safe and secure Israel alongside a viable and sovereign Palestinian state unsustainable debt, empowering women and girls, supporting conflict prevention, and unlocking climate finance.

 We are proud that Scotland is a Fair Trade nation.
 Although international development is reserved, Scottish Labour introduced a voluntary contribution from Scotland and we believe all international development spending by the Scottish Government must be in line with strategic goals.